top of page

 A. Taking photos and videos on the land where the retreat is being held or at the at the Troma Lhakhang is permitted before or after the retreat, but they are not allowed during the retreat as retreatants should not be using phones, cameras, or electronic devices.
 Nor are they allowed on other areas on the land which are private especially inside Thinley Norbu Rinpoche's Tsokkhang Temple.

-Q. Is there a parking area where retreatants may leave their cars?
+Q. Is there a parking area where retreatants may leave their cars during the retreat?

 A. Yes.